 It did not work for me.
 Here I am an English major, reading the Unabomber’s manifesto because Sam Harris mentioned it in a Tweet.

 The assumption that a person will become the thing they read has much less to do with the words of the book and much more to do with the person who brings themselves to the book.
 That is a careful distinction but it is everything.
-Millions of people read Catcher in the Rye, but it is only in a few who use it as an excuse to shoot famous British musicians.
+Millions of people read Catcher in the Rye, but it is only with a few who use it as an excuse to shoot famous British musicians.
 And even then we can conclude that Mark David Chapman’s reading was incorrect.

 The most notably suggestive book as far as I can tell is that of Mein Kampf, a book that is encased in a rich black at most bookstores.
 Like buying condoms, walking out with a copy of Adolf Hitler’s autobiography is an emotional gauntlet in and of itself.
 And one of the benefits of online shopping and e-readers is in the rise of the ability to not be judged for reading Lady Chatterly’s Lover on the train…